-Watch for this year's landmark 50th New York City Marathon to kick off on Sunday morning, November 7, 2021 beginning at 9AM with an expected field of 50,000 runners.
+Watch for the 52nd New York City Marathon to kick off on Sunday morning, November 5, 2023 beginning at 9AM with an expected field of 50,000 runners.

-For complete TV coverage tune in to local ABC television on Channel 7 in New York City. and nationwide on ESPN and ESPN2.
+For complete TV coverage. tune in to local ABC television on Channel 7 in New York City, and nationwide on ESPN2.

 All about the New

 in Central Park with a 127 runners in 1970 has grown